 Dogs & Fungal Infections

-Yeast infections that occur in dogs are very different than the ones that happen to humans and therefore require different care and treatment.
+Yeast infections in dogs are different than the ones that occur in humans.
+They, therefore, require different care and treatment.
 In the case of Monistat, it’s a Miconazole Nitrate which comes with an applicator including gel and cream forms.
 It can be a tricky medication and it’s certainly more difficult to properly inject it into a dog.
-For this reason, such vaginal issues should really be treated directly by a trained vet.
+For this reason, canine vaginal issues should really be diagnosed and treated directly by a trained veterinary professional for best results.